Business class airline: Airlines with all-business class service

-KLM once offered the service by using Boeing Business Jet wet leased from PrivatAir on the route of Amsterdam to Houston.
+KLM once offered the service by using Boeing Business Jet, wet leased from PrivatAir, on the route of Amsterdam to Houston.

-In 2014, Qatar Airways launched the all-business class Qatar Airways Flights 15 and 16 travelling between Doha and London Heathrow Airport with A319LR.
-The flight was then upgraded to use Boeing 787 after a year's operation.
+In 2014, Qatar Airways launched the all-business class Qatar Airways Flights 15 and 16, travelling between Doha and London Heathrow Airport, with A319LR.
+The flight was then upgraded to use Boeing 787, after a year's operation.
 The aircraft were also used on routes to Jeddah and Dubai before being reconfigured.

-In October 2009 British Airways launched the first longhaul jet operations using a STOLport runway, named "Club World London City" (aka CWLCY) offering a business class only Airbus A318 service between New York JFK and London City Airport.
-As the short runway at London City limits the amount of fuel the aircraft can take off with there, the westbound service touches down in Ireland to refuel.
+In October 2009, British Airways launched the first longhaul jet operations using a STOLport runway, named "Club World London City" (aka CWLCY), offering a business class only Airbus A318 service between New York JFK and London City Airport.
+As the short runway at London City limits the amount of fuel an aircraft can take off with there, the westbound service touches down in Ireland to refuel.
 To minimise wasted time, CWLCY passengers on BA001 go through United States border preclearance at Shannon Airport as the aircraft refuels.
-The flight then lands as domestic flights into New York JFK, without the need to clear customs or immigration again.
+The flight then lands as a domestic flight into New York JFK, without the need to clear customs or immigration again.
 Eastbound flights are direct from New York JFK to London City Airport LCY.
-It uses the same flight numbers (BA001-BA004) as were previously used by Concorde.
-Concorde, which was a single cabin all-premium service, could have been said to be the world's first all business class service, although Concorde's on the ground and on board service was significantly better than that in both Business and First Class.
+They use the same flight numbers (BA001-BA004) as were previously used by Concorde.
+Concorde, which was a single cabin all-premium service, could have been said to be the world's first all-business class service, although Concorde's on the ground and on board service was significantly better than that in both Business and First Class.

-Saudia launched all business class flight with Airbus A319-100 between Jeddah and Riyadh in year 2016, operate by PrivatAir.
+Saudia launched an all-business class flight with the Airbus A319-100 between Jeddah and Riyadh in year 2016, operated by PrivatAir.